Food Festivals in Barcelona

 All Those Food Market

-All Those Food Market will celebrate its autumn edition on 12th and 13th October at a new location, the Fòrum de Barcelona, marking its tenth anniversary.
-The market will feature a curated selection of local entrepreneurs and gastronomic artisans.
-New additions will join returning favorites, while several top Barcelona restaurants will also offer a selection of street food.
-This All Those Food Market edition will also host a variety of culinary workshops, so those attending can enjoy and learn about food at the same time.
+All Those Food Market is yet to announce its dates for 2025.
+The market features a curated selection of local entrepreneurs and gastronomic artisans.
+New additions will join returning favourites, while several top Barcelona restaurants will also offer a selection of street food.
+All Those Food Market will also host a variety of culinary workshops, so those attending can enjoy and learn about food at the same time.

 Barcelona Coffee Awards